 Joanne StoutShow More

 Joanne has been a qualified nurse for over 30 years; commencing her career in London working in chest medicine, prior to qualifying as a registered sick children’s nurse in 1988.
 Joanne has worked as a Senior Sister in Paediatrics across the UK and Middle East.
 Her last post as a Senior Sister was on the children’s renal ward at the Great North Children’s Hospital.
 During her career Joanne has also worked as a nurse educator and in quality, developing interests in leadership, service development and patient safety.
-Joanne commenced her current role in January 2017, as it offered the unique opportunity to merge her extensive clinical experience and interest in service development.
+Joanne completed her Master’s degree in Clinical Research (Leadership) with her dissertation focusing on nurse staffing and patient safety.

 Dr David BournShow More